Op Amp Voltage follower (Op Amp voltage Buffer)

 To better understand the operation of a Op Amp Voltage follower (Op Amp Voltage Buffer), we must remember the operation of a Op Amp non-inverting amplifier.
 See the diagram below.

-Op-Amp Non-inverting amplifier
+Op Amp Non-inverting amplifier

 If we make R2 resistor value equal to zero and make the R1 resistor value very large (infinity), we have an amplifier with gain G = 1.
-This means that the output signal has the same value as the input signal See the following diagram.
+This means that the output signal has the same value as the input signal.
+See the following diagram.

-The buffer has an output that is exactly as the input.
+A buffer has an output that is exactly as the input.
 This behavior may initially seem useless, but has features that help solve impedance coupling problems.